rancher/docs/content/rancher/v2.6/en/installation/resources/k8s-tutorials/ha-rke2/_index.md

 To avoid certificate errors with the fixed registration address, you should launch the server with the tls-san parameter set.
 This option adds an additional hostname or IP as a Subject Alternative Name in the server's TLS cert, and it can be specified as a list if you would like to access via both the IP and the hostname.

-Here is an example of what the RKE2 config file (at /etc/rancher/rke2/config.yaml) would look like if you are following this guide:
+Create the RKE2 config file at `/etc/rancher/rke2/config.yaml` using the following example:

 ```
 token: my-shared-secret